News

 Salem, OR – Today, 12 Oregon Senate Republicans voted to strip the small business Jobs Tax Credit from Senate Bill 1507, turning their backs on Oregon’s local employers and the workers they support.

 The original bill included a $25 million tax credit to help small businesses create good-paying jobs here in Oregon.
-Instead of supporting job growth in local communities, Republicans pushed a sweeping amendment that eliminated the small business tax credit entirely while preserving federal tax loopholes that benefit large corporations.
+Instead of supporting job growth in local communities, Republicans pushed an amendment that eliminated the small business tax credit entirely while preserving federal tax loopholes that benefit large corporations.

 “At a time when small businesses are struggling with rising costs and economic uncertainty, this vote sends a clear message: Republicans chose corporate tax breaks over local job creation,” said Candy Emmons, Executive Director of the Democratic Party of Oregon.